NLeSC/Massive-PotreeConverter/README.md

 In all cases it is not recommended to use more than 8 cores per machine since the processing is quite IO-bound.

-  - IMPORTANT: Before running `mpc-create-config-pycoeman` we need to determine a number of levels and spacing that will be used by ALL the PotreeConverter executions.
-  In order to be able to combine various Potree-OctTrees they must be created with the same CAABB, number of levels and spacing.
-  Use a combination of spacing (this is defined at root level) and number of levels such as the spacing at the deepest level is similar to the average density and the number of points at the root level is not more than 100K points.
-  You can use the spreedsheet at `doc/Find_required_spacing_numlevels.ods` to help you with that.
-Fill-in the extent and number of points of your point cloud.
-Then, try different spacings at root level and different number of levels until you find a combination that guarantees less than 100K points per node and spacing at the deepest level small enough for your point density.
-  For example for our AHN2 massive Potree-OctTree we used 13 levels and a spacing of 1024 (meters) at root level which means 1 point per square kilometer at root level.
-  NL has around 40K km2 so this means around 40K points at root level and a spacing of 0.125 at level 13.

 - After the various Potree-OctTrees are created (one per tile) we need to merge them into a single one.
-For this you need to use the `merge_potree.py` script which joins two potree octrees into one.
+For this you need to use the `mpc-merge` tool which joins two Potree-OctTrees into one.

-You need to run different iterations until there is only one potree octree The script `merge_potree_all.py` can be used to merged all the potree octrees into one but this has to be used carefully.
+You need to run different iterations until there is only one Potree-OctTree The script `mpc-merge-all` can be used to merged all the Potree-OctTrees into one but this has to be used carefully.

 You have a single massive potree octree!
 Enjoy it!

 See an example in [AHN2](http://ahn2.pointclouds.nl).